-- You only have to pay your cost-sharing amount when you get covered services.
-We do not allow providers to add additional separate charges, called "balance billing."
-This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges. - Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
+• You only have to pay your cost-sharing amount when you get covered services.
+We do not allow providers to add additional separate charges, called balance billing.
+This

+- Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
 We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under the plan.